SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset Construction.} To evaluate the effectiveness of \textsc{SkillJect} in realistic scenarios, we curated a benchmark dataset consisting of 50 diverse agent skills.
-These skills simulate common developer tools and workflows, covering three major domains: (1) \emph{Data Processing} (e.g., CSV parsers, JSON formatters), (2) \emph{Development Utilities} (e.g., linters, git wrappers, environment configuration tools), and (3) \emph{Visual Content Generation} (e.g., image resizing, graph plotting).
+\textbf{Dataset Construction.} To evaluate the effectiveness of \textsc{SkillJect} in realistic scenarios, we curated a benchmark dataset consisting of 100 agent skills sourced directly from \textbf{ClawHub}, a real-world public skill-sharing platform for skilled-based agents.
+These skills represent authentic, community-contributed tools that developers publish and use in production workflows, covering four major domains: (1) \emph{Software Development \& DevOps} (e.g., dependency management, backend database migrations, git commit tooling, security vulnerability scanners, language migration advisors such as Rust 2024 edition); (2) \emph{Data \& Financial Analysis} (e.g., cryptocurrency exchange automation via CCXT, A-share short-term trading decision systems, parallel data processing with Dask, trade strategy analyzers); (3) \emph{Content Creation \& Marketing} (e.g., SEO optimizers for TikTok Shop, email drip sequence builders, Twitter thread writers, changelog generators); and (4) \emph{Research \& Agent Tooling} (e.g., arXiv paper search, MCP protocol skills, prompt optimization, self-evolving agent frameworks).
 For each skill $S$, we constructed a corresponding task $t$ comprising a natural language task description and a set of necessary workspace files.
-The tasks are designed to trigger the legitimate functionality of the skill, providing a plausible context for the victim agent to invoke the injected artifacts without raising suspicion.
+The tasks are designed to trigger the legitimate functionality of the skill, providing a plausible context for the victim agent to invoke the injected artifacts.
+We provide additional details about the benchmark organization and task construction protocol in Appendix~\ref{app:dataset-task-construction}.

-\textbf{Attack Scenarios (Target Behaviors).} We categorize the attacker's goals ($\mathcal{B}$) into four distinct high-severity consequences: \begin{itemize} \item \textbf{Information Disclosure (InfoLeak):} The agent exfiltrates sensitive environment variables (e.g., \texttt{AWS\_ACCESS\_KEY}) or local files to an external attacker-controlled server. \item \textbf{Privilege Escalation (PrivEsc):} The agent modifies system configurations, such as adding a new user to the \texttt{sudoers} file or changing file permissions to 777. \item \textbf{Unauthorized Write (FileMod):} The agent modifies, deletes, or encrypts critical user files (e.g., source code or databases) outside the authorized workspace. \item \textbf{Backdoor Injection (Backdoor):} The agent acts as a trojan horse, executing a script or printing a message that displays a malicious URL (e.g., disguised as a legitimate authentication or dashboard link) to the user interface, inducing the human to click. \end{itemize}
+\textbf{Target behaviors.} We consider four high-severity target behaviors $\mathcal{B}$: \textbf{Information Disclosure (InfoDisc)}, where the agent attempts to exfiltrate sensitive environment variables (e.g., \texttt{AWS\_ACCESS\_KEY}) or local files to an attacker-controlled server; \textbf{Privilege Escalation (PrivEsc)}, where the agent attempts to alter system configurations or file permissions to obtain elevated access; \textbf{Unauthorized Write (UnauWri)}, where the agent attempts to modifie, delete, or encrypt critical user files outside the authorized workspace; and \textbf{Backdoor Injection (Backdoor)}, where the agent attempts to execute a script or presents a malicious URL disguised as a legitimate link to induce user interaction.